pairshaped/curlingio-docs/docs/club-management/website-hosting.md

 ## SEO

-Any pages and articles you create will be published in your sitemap.xml (used by search engines) and have appropriate meta tags and titles.
+Any pages and articles you create will be published in your sitemap.xml (used by search engines like Google) and have appropriate meta tags and titles.